List of Fremad Amager seasons

-Fremad Amager competed in the first season of the nationwide league tournament, 1927–28 Danmarksmesterskabsturneringen, under the auspices of the Danish Football Association (DBU), and have since primarily played in the top five tiers of the Danish football league system, participating in the Danmarksturneringen i fodbold in all but two seasons.
-The club's most successful period was surrounding the outbreak World War II, when they became runners-up of the top-flight league on two occasions, in the seasons 1939–40 and 1940–41.
-The club's debut in the KBUs Pokalturnering came in the 1925 edition, regularly participating in the regional cup until the 1953 edition, when the tournament was replaced by the newly formed nationwide cup, DBUs Landspokalturnering.
-They played a total of 20 seasons in the Danish top-flight division and have reached the Danish Cup final on one occasion, which qualified the team for their only European tournament partake, the 1972–73 European Cup Winners' Cup.
+Fremad Amager competed in the inaugural season of the nationwide league tournament, the 1927–28 Danmarksmesterskabsturneringen, organised under the auspices of the Danish Football Association (DBU).
+Since then, the club has primarily played within the top five tiers of the Danish football league system and has participed in the Danmarksturneringen i fodbold in all but two seasons.
+The club's most successful period occurred around the outbreak of the Second World War, when they finished as runners-up in the top-flight league on two occasions, in the 1939–40 and 1940–41 seasons.
+Fremad Amager made their debut in the KBUs Pokalturnering in the 1925 edition, and participated regularly in the regional cup until the 1953 edition, when the competition was replaced by the newly established nationwide cup, DBUs Landspokalturnering.
+Overall, the club has competed in the Danish top-flight division for a total of 20 seasons and has reached the Danish Cup final on one occasion, which qualified the team for their only European tournament partake, the 1972–73 European Cup Winners' Cup.